squid-cache/squid-cache.github.io/Features/HTTP11.rst

 ##master-page:CategoryTemplate
 #format wiki
 #language en
-## This is a Feature documentation template.
-Remove this comment and replace  placeholder questions with the actual information about the feature.

 = Feature: HTTP/1.1 support =
  * '''Goal''': Conditional HTTP/1.1 (RFC 2616) compliance
- * '''Status''': Planning.
+ * '''Status''': 65% complete.
 Being worked on very, very slowly in various feature advances.
  * '''ETA''': unknown
- * '''Version''': 3.2 & 2.x
+ * '''Version''': 3.1 & 3.2

 <<TableOfContents>>

 == Details ==

-We still are HTTP/1.0, not 1.1.
+We still are partially HTTP/1.0 internally, not 1.1.
 There is many reasons to this but lets begin with the major ones

- * Internal forwarding path do not handle 1XX messages very well
+ * Internal forwarding path do not handle 1XX messages very well.
+This has been resolved by stripping 1xx responses and rejecting 1xx requests according to RFC 2616 requirements.
  * Chunked encoding missing (patch available).

 To complete this work is needed in the following areas: